 The major contributing factor for my decision to study at ICMS was the hands-on experience we gained in the course of one semester of the study programme.
 In addition to theoretical knowledge, Australian employers look for candidates with real-world experience to help you transition into the workforce once you have completed your studies.
 I think this would have been challenging if I had not been able to gain any experience as part of my degree.
-Back then, most other universities only offered optional internships for a few weeks up to three months, which is not enough to get familiar with work processes.
+Back then, universities only offered optional internships for a few weeks up to three months, which is not enough to get familiar with work processes.

 Another major contributing factor was that ICMS is international, with students from all over the globe.
 Working and learning with people of all nationalities enables you to develop strong communication skills that you can use in any diverse office environment.

 Q: What Were Your Highlights During Your Time At ICMS?

 Personally, I enjoyed the small class sizes which made it a lot easier to get to know each other and the lecturer.
 Everyone was on first-name basis and we were all one big community, always willing to help each other out.
 The lecturers were incredibly experienced and professional, with many years of work experience in their subjects and a passion for teaching.
 Another highlight was the practical semester at Ashton Media, which I absolutely loved.

 Q: What Lessons Did You Learn From Your Industry Training?